-Beaches, country walks, hill walks, views and places to see wildlife
+OK?
+Five categories: beaches, country walks, hill walks, views, places to see wildlife.
+All involve the outdoors.

 - Fraserburgh, Aberdeenshire